siznax/blacklivesmatter/power-1998-greene.md

 day-to-day level people are creatures of habit.
 Too much innovation is traumatic, and will lead to revolt.
 If you are new to a position of power, or an outsider trying to build a power base, make a show of respecting the old way of doing things.
-If change is nec¬ essary, make it feel like a gentle improvement on the past.
+If change is necessary, make it feel like a gentle improvement on the past.

 **46. NEVER APPEAR TOO PERFECT**